 Since acquired immune deficiency syndrome (AIDS) was first identified in I98I, its rate of spread among a primarily young and vibrant population has chilled the medical and lay communities.
 Today, the public response is sober and oriented toward the examination of specific policies that could lessen the impact of the disease.
 After six years' experience it is now feasible to propose a strategy for combating AIDS.
 Consensus around the policies outlined in this article should form the nucleus of the public health strategy to combat AIDS before the intervention of an effective vaccine or treatment.

 14 L. Med. & Health Care 226-230 (1986)

 Scholarly Commons Citation

 Gostin, Lawrence O., "The Nucleus of a Public Health Strategy to Combat AIDS" (1986).
 Georgetown Law Faculty Publications and Other Works.
-Paper 769.
+769.